 We love to entertain, and we’ve thrown a few formal gatherings and a lot of casual ones.
 These Decadent Chocolate Caramel Baileys Mini Cheesecakes are perfect for any gathering.
-The individual servings help your guests get as much as they want and I love that they can help themselves.
+I love individual servings that let guests help themselves to as much as they want!

 I’m usually a fairly organized person.
 I like having everything in its place, and I get just a little too excited creating spreadsheets and organizational documents.
 I can actually spend more times organizing a task than actually doing it.
 So when I originally made this recipe, I had it on my “Google Calendar” to post before St. Patricks Day.
 It would have been perfect except for the fact that I couldn’t find where I’d put the dang recipe.
 I write all of my recipes down as I make them in a spiral notebook.
 That way if I don’t like how something goes together, I can make notes on how to change it.

 After believing that it was gone forever, it finally turned up in the wrong notebook.
-I was so happy to bring it to you that I didn’t want to wait until next St. Patricks day to do so.
+I was so happy to bring these mini chocolate cheesecakes to you that I didn’t want to wait until next St. Patricks day to do so.

-These little cheesecakes are so creamy.
-The mini size just makes them a little more special since everyone can have one of their very own.
-They are also so easy to transport to your next gathering by leaving them in a muffin pan
+These mini cheesecakes are so creamy.
+Their size just makes them a little more special since everyone can have one of their very own.
+They are also so easy to transport to your next gathering by leaving them in a muffin pan.

 Most of the recipes that I have from my mom are written on the back of envelopes or bank deposit slips and usually in fading pencil.
 I’m not sure where my OC organization tendencies come from but I know where my daughter, the school teacher, got hers!